Rynn Berry: Death and legacy

-Berry lived alone in an apartment in Prospect Park.
+Berry lived alone in an apartment in Prospect Heights.
 He was an enthusiastic amateur runner, despite having asthma.

 He was found collapsed and unconscious in jogging clothes in Prospect Park in the Prospect Heights section of Brooklyn, New York, on December 31, 2013, but not identified until January 7, 2014.
 The only clues in his pockets were "keys and an asthma inhaler".
 He never regained consciousness and died at 12:30 pm on January 9, 2014.

 Martin Rowe, author and co-founder of Lantern Books, commented on Berry's death:

 "Rynn's impact was literally incalculable, given how many met him, bought his books, or talked with him at the Union Square green market over the many years.
 He was the epitome of the kind of unheralded grassroots activist without which any movement for change cannot grow, and he was a witty and erudite figure: the Dr. Johnson of the vegetarian movement.
 He would be missed greatly, even by those who never met him, but his work will live on."

 Author Chef Fran Costigan wrote that Berry was "a gentle soul whose life touched so many."

 His life was celebrated publicly and outdoors on March 30, 2014, for about thirty minutes, at the annual Veggie Pride Parade in New York City.
 On July 5, 2014, he was honored at the annual NAVS Vegetarian Summerfest in Johnstown, Pennsylvania, in a plenary led by vegan activist and author Victoria Moran.
 In previous years, Berry had been on the staff of Vegetarian Summerfest as a scholar and speaker on veganism and world religions.